Macmod/pwnable-writeups/toddlers/asm.md

     .string "this_is_pwnable.kr_flag_file_please_read_this_file.sorry_the_file_name_is_very_loooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooo0000000000000000000000000ooooooooooooooooooooooo000000000000o0o0o0o0o0o0ong"
 ```

-Why are we jumping to jmp_here and then calling jmp_back again?
+Why are we jumping to `jmp_here` and then calling `jmp_back` again?
 Because when we make a call, the return address is pushed onto the stack.
 Here the return address will be the address of `name`, which is now in the text segment.

-Right after the jmp_here jump, in jmp_back, we pop this address and store in `rdi`, the first argument of the `open` syscall later on.
+Right after the `jmp_here` jump, in `jmp_back`, we pop this address and store in `rdi`, the first argument of the `open` syscall later on.
 Lastly we add a `0x80` syscall (interrupt) to make sure our program doesn't loop forever.
 Genius!

 We can now get our shellcode: